igor-alexandrov/wiselinks/README.md

 ```

 Links will fire History.pushState() event.
-Data from the request will be pasted into `<div role='catalog'>`.
+Data from the request will be pasted into `<div role="catalog">`.
 This configuration is widely when you have list of items that are paginated, sorted or maybe grouped by some attributes and you want to update only these items and nothing more on page.

 ```html
 <ul class="pagination">